Speed Langworthy

 Norval Bertrand "Speed" Langworthy (May 15, 1901 – March 22, 1999) was an American lyricist, newspaper magnate, international relations expert, and advertising account executive.

-Early life
+Early life and education

 Norval Bertrand "Speed" Langworthy was born in Seward County, Nebraska to Bertrand Scott Langworthy (1877 - 1920) and Eva Maude Norval (1879-1984).
 His father was a member of Sigma Alpha Epsilon in 1898.
 Langworthy's parents married on June 28, 1900.
 They moved from Nebraska to near Sheridan, Wyoming.
 Bertrand S. Langworthy took work as a cattle rancher.
 The family had moved to Buffalo, Wyoming by 1910.
 The elder Langworthy founded the Montana National Bank (First National Bank) in 1912.
 By 1920, Langworthy had moved to Billings, Montana.
 Langworthy was raised as a Seventh-day Adventist and relocated to Battle Creek, Michigan by 1920.
 Langworthy may have been a patient of Dr. John Harvey Kellogg, of the Kellogg's, at Battle Creek Sanitarium.

+Langworthy attended high school in Billings, graduating from Culver Military Academy.
+He then enrolled at Beloit College, graduating with a degree in advertising and journalism.
+He earned the nickname "Speed" by running the 100-yard dash in ten seconds at Beloit.